NZ-wide cover options • Fast online quote • Your details stay private

 Mechanical breakdown insurance does not mean everything on the vehicle is covered.
 Exclusions, consumables, wear items, cosmetic items, and specific component rules all matter.

 Specific part questions can matter just as much as the broad rules.
-Clear, practical guidance to help you decide what to check next.
+Helpful context for comparing cover with more confidence.

 If one component matters to you, check it directly before deciding.
-Clear, practical guidance to help you decide what to check next.
+Helpful context for comparing cover with more confidence.

 Guide section